 The following table sets forth the number of shares owned by each of the selling stockholders.
-All information contained in the table below is based upon their beneficial ownership as of August 31, 1999.
+All information contained in the table below is based upon their beneficial ownership as of November 15, 1999.
 We are not able to estimate the number of shares that will be held by the selling stockholders after completion of this offering because the selling stockholders may offer all or some of the shares and because there currently are no agreements, arrangements or understandings with respect to the sale of any of the shares.
 The following table assumes that all of the shares being registered will be sold.
 The selling stockholders are not making any representation that any shares covered by prospectus will or will not be offered for sale.
 The selling stockholders reserve the right to accept or reject, in whole or in part, any proposed sale of shares.
-The percentage calculations in the following table are based upon 8,017,030 shares of our Class A common stock which were outstanding as of September 27, 1999.
+The percentage calculations in the following table are based upon 9,058,000 shares of our Class A common stock which were outstanding as of November 29, 1999.

-Shares Beneficially Owned Before Offering Number of Shares Being Shares Beneficially Owned After Offering
+Shares Beneficially Owned Before Offering Number of Shares Being Offered Shares Beneficially Owned After Offering(2)(3)

-Selling Stockholders Number Percentage Offered(1) Number Percentage
+Selling Stockholder Number Percentage(1) Number Percentage

-Viggen Corporation 27,603 27,603 -

-Abbas Mohaddes 16,494 11,917 4,577
+Abbas Mohaddes 26,210 9,716 16,494

-Michael P. Meyer 29,994 11,917 18,077
+Michael P. Meyer 34,710 9,716 24,994

-Gary Hamrick 1,251 1,251 0
+Gary Hamrick 1,020 1,020 0

-Viggen Davidian 2,061 655 1,406
+Viggen Davidian 2,595 534 2,061

-Total 77,403 53,343
+Total 64,535 20,986 43,549

-^{} Represents beneficial ownership of less than 1% of the outstanding shares of Class A common stock.

-This prospectus also covers any additional shares of Class A common stock which become issuable in connection with the shares being registered by reason of any stock dividend, stock split, recapitalization or other similar transaction effected without the receipt of consideration which results in an increase in the number of our outstanding shares of Class A common stock.
+- Represents beneficial ownership of less than 1% of the outstanding shares of Class A common stock. - Based on 9,058,000 shares of Class A Common Stock outstanding as of November 29, 1999. - (2) This table assumes that all shares owned by the selling stockholders which are offered by this prospectus are being sold.
+The selling stockholders reserve the right to accept or reject, in whole or in part, any proposed sale of shares.
+The selling stockholders also may offer and sell less than the number of shares indicated.
+The selling stockholders are not making any representation that any shares covered by prospectus will or will not be offered for sale. - (3) This prospectus also covers any additional shares of Class A common stock which become issuable in connection with the shares being registered by reason of any stock dividend, stock split, recapitalization or other similar transaction effected without the receipt of consideration which results in an increase in the number of our outstanding shares of Class A common stock.
 In addition, this prospectus covers the preferred stock purchase rights which currently trade with the Class A common stock and entitle the holder to purchase additional shares of Class A common stock under certain circumstances.